 Because emotional distress cannot be seen or objectively quantified, it may be harder to get money for this type of injury compared to, for example, a broken arm.
 In many cases, emotional distress is part of a harassment case, such as sexual harassment or another form of workplace harassment.
 A medical misdiagnosis may cause emotional distress, as well.

 An experienced lawyer can help you recover the compensation you deserve in an emotional distress claim.
-The attorneys of The Law Office of Cohen & Jaffe, LLP, can help you pursue a claim for emotional distress in the workplace, from a medical error or in other circumstances.
+The personal injury attorneys of the Law Office of Cohen & Jaffe, LLP, can help you pursue a claim for emotional distress in the workplace, from a medical error or in other circumstances.

 Our experienced lawyers invest the time and resources to get full value for our clients’ emotional distress claims.
 We know how to calculate damages and justify it to an insurance adjuster or a jury.